The Woodwright's Shop

-The Woodwright's Shop is an American traditional woodworking show hosted by master carpenter Roy Underhill and airing on television network PBS.
-It is one of the longest running how-to shows on PBS, with thirty-five 13-episode seasons produced.
-Since its debut in 1979, the show has aired over 400 episodes.
-The first two seasons were broadcast only on public TV in North Carolina; the season numbering was restarted when the show went national in 1981.
-It is filmed at the UNC-TV (University of North Carolina Center for Public Television) studios in Research Triangle Park, North Carolina.
+The Woodwright's Shop is an American half-hour woodworking television show hosted by master woodworker Roy Underhill which aired on the PBS network.
+It is one of the longest-running how-to shows on PBS, with 468 half-hour episodes produced for 37 seasons.
+The show debuted as a local program on October 6, 1979, before it went national on October 3, 1980.
+It was taped at the UNC-TV (University of North Carolina Center for Public Television) studios in Research Triangle Park, North Carolina.

 Overview

-The Woodwright's Shop teaches the art of traditional woodworking, using hand tools and human-powered machines.
+The Woodwright's Shop teaches the art of traditional woodworking using hand tools and human-powered machines.
 Viewers learn how to make furniture, toys, and other useful objects out of wood.
 Viewers also learn how to lay out wood projects and which tools to use for specific purposes.
 The show also teaches viewers how to use tools properly.

-The host, Roy Underhill, instructs viewers on creating wooden joints using hand tools and machine tools.

 Wood joints

-Underhill often shows the viewers how to create several useful and strong wooden joints, which are commonly used in carpentry.